-Class II shares of the Funds are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
+Class II and Class Z shares of the Funds are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
 These fees are paid by a Fund to insurance companies or their affiliates (including those that are affiliated with Nationwide) who provide administrative support services to variable insurance contract holders on behalf of the Funds and are based on the average daily net assets of the applicable share class.
-Under the Plan, a Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% for Class II shares; however, many insurance companies do not charge the maximum permitted fee or even a portion thereof.
+Under the Plan, a Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% for Class II shares and 0.12% for Class Z shares of the NVIT Investor Destinations Capital Appreciation Fund; however, many insurance companies do not charge the maximum permitted fee or even a portion thereof.
 Class P shares do not pay an administrative services fee.

-For the current fiscal year, administrative services fees for the Funds, expressed as a percentage of the share class's average daily net assets, are estimated to be 0.15% for Class II shares.
+For the current fiscal year, administrative services fees for the Funds, expressed as a percentage of the share class's average daily net assets, are estimated to be 0.15% for Class II shares of each Fund and 0.12% for Class Z shares of the NVIT Investor Destinations Capital Appreciation Fund.